Edna Mode: Reception

 Bird has also received widespread acclaim for his voice acting.
 Nell Minow of Common Sense Media said Bird "plays the funniest character in the film", while AllMovies Perry Seibert described his performance as "screamingly funny".
-Pete Vonder Haar of Film Threat said Bird deliver's the film's best voice acting and dialogue, calling the character's rant about the "idiocy" of capes "priceless".
+Pete Vonder Haar of Film Threat said Bird delivers the film's best voice acting and dialogue, calling the character's rant about the "idiocy" of capes "priceless".
 Scott Chitwood, writing for ComingSoon.net, agreed that Bird is "absolutely hilarious as Edna".
 Empires Colin Kennedy dubbed Bird's voice work "an unmistakable highlight".
 BBC's Stella Papamichael agreed that the director "steals the show" as Edna.
 Carla Meyer, writing for the San Francisco Chronicle, said Bird's performance as Edna demonstrates his versatility.
 In 2005, Bird won an Annie Award for Voice Acting in a Feature Production at the 32nd Annie Awards for his performance as Edna, in addition to being rewarded for writing and directing the film.
 Bird was rewarded over actor Samuel L. Jackson, who had been nominated in the same category for his role as Frozone.
 Wisel appreciated Edna's cameo in the sequel, describing it as "perfect in its restraint".

 Vulture ranked Bird's Edna the fourth-greatest performance in an animated film, calling it "a scene- and movie-stealing performance".
 Similarly, Entertainment Weekly placed Edna fourth on their ranking of "The 10 greatest Pixar voice performances", with author Marc Snetiker calling it "an all-too-short but memorably delicious appearance" in which Bird "left an indelible mark on his own universe".
 Snetiker called the character "overwhelmingly funny thanks to Bird's unrestrained efforts on even the simplest lines".
 IndieWire ranked Bird's performance as Edna the 14th "30 Best Voice Performances In Pixar Movies".
 Kiko Martinez of the San Antonio Current found Bird's performance to be worthy of an Academy Award.
 Bird revealed that fans tend to be more impressed by the fact that he provides Edna's voice than his success as a director and writer, explaining, "If I say a line in Edna's voice, that's far more delightful than the fact that I spent four years wrestling something into being."